 If you want to make your web pages bigger than their default size, this is where you can set the zoom.
 By default, this is set to 100%.
 This means 100% of whatever is the page’s setting.
-If you change it to 120%, Chrome will show you contents in 120% of what’s page’s default setting.
+If you change it to 120%, Chrome will show you content in 120% of what’s page’s default setting.

 - Enable tap-to-click: With this enabled, you can tap your touchpad instead of clicking, to select something.
 If you don’t have this enabled, I recommend trying this out.
 I use it every day.

-- Enable tap dragging: By default, the way to drag something around on the screen is to touch and click and hold with one finger and then drag using the another.
-With this enabled, you can double tap something and then start dragging.
+- Enable tap dragging: By default, the way to drag something around on the screen is to touch and click and hold with one finger and then drag using another.
+With this enabled, you can double-tap something and then start dragging.
 However, it is very tricky to use.
 So, give it a try and see if you can get it to work.
 (Pro tip: Do not let go after the second click.)

 - Touchpad speed: Controls how fast the mouse cursor moves when you move your fingers on the touchpad.
-You should play with it for some time, find out what speed works for you and then set that.
+You should play with it for some time, find out what speed works for you, and then set that.
 Ideally, this should be one of the first things you do on any Chromebook after the initial setup.

 - Scrolling: You have two options here.
 Traditional scrolls the page in the opposite direction as your finger.
-If you move two fingers up on the touchpad, contents on your page will move down, and vice versa.
+If you move two fingers up on the touchpad, the contents on your page will move down, and vice versa.
 If you choose Australian scrolling,

 The first set of options on this page allows you to “remap” certain keys on your Chromebook’s keyboard.